TephlonDude/n8n-pi/docs/Install.md

 1. Download the image
 1. Write the image to a microSD card
 1. Boot the RPi
-1. Point your browser to http://<RPi.IP.address>:5678
+1. Point your browser to http://(Insert Pi IP Address):5678

 ## Download and Prep the Image
 1. Download the zipped image [here](https://1drv.ms/u/s!AiPmfoHg_rLRjMJYC4StlCAiiVfqQw?e=rbYone).
 Please note that this may take some time as the file is about 650 MB.